hearsaycorp/normalize/doc/index.rst

  the ``normalize`` library
 ===========================

-The ``normalize`` package is primarily a for writing "plain old data structures" to wrap data from network sources in python objects (and send them back).
+The ``normalize`` package is primarily for writing "plain old data structures" to wrap data from network sources (typically JSON) in python objects, use them in python, and frequently send them back.
 It is also a useful generic class builder which can be leveraged for interesting and powerful meta-programming.